 **DO NOT, I REPEAT DO NOT DRAIN THE WATER OFF THE MEAT.** You are going to use it all.

 2Once meat is done, add in potatoes (you want to use really starchy potatoes), carrots, entire bottle of ketchup, stirring well to combine everything.
 If you need to add more water to cover everything please do.
 Taste test to see if you need to add more Ketchup or Worchestirshire after adding extra water.
 The stew should have a tart taste from the Worchestirshire sauce, kind of a bite so to speak, but not so much you get lock jaw, lol.
 The gravy or sauce should thicken up from the starch in the potatoes, but if it is not thick enough for you, you can add in some cornstarch to thicken it.
 This recipe is adjustable.

-3Bring to a rolling boil, then reduce heat to Medium and simmer, slightly cover and cook for about 2-3 hours, stirring occasionally to reduce sticking to the bottom of the pot.
+3Bring to a rolling boil, then reduce heat to Low or Medium-Low and simmer, slightly cover and cook for about 2-3 hours, stirring occasionally to reduce sticking to the bottom of the pot.
 Cook until potatoes are done, and stew starts to thicken.
 Serve with homemade cornbread or crackers of your choice.
 My family loves Townhouse Original Crackers with this recipe.

 4**You can also make this recipe in the crockpot.
 I put in the meat, water, seasonings and onions just as you would if you were doing it on the stove.
 Let cook until meat is done, add in other ingredients and cook for about 3 hours on low heat in the crockpot or until potatoes are tender.
 Cool and serve with your favorite crackers, cornbread, bread or rolls.
 Enjoy!!

 5***Note to all cooks - I use a flat surface cooktop, so the medium heat setting is a truly controlled setting whereas with other cooktops such as electric or gas, the heat setting may be too high to simmer the stew, you be the judge of what you need to set it at in order to prevent the stew from burning to the bottom of the pot**

 6This can also be frozen for a quicky meal at a later date, just pull out of the freezer and put it in the microwave, heat and serve!
 A delicious Quick Meal when you are on the go and want something homemade and good to feed your family! :) Enjoy!!